Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Experimental Setup

-\textbf{\blue{Live smartphone-based human activity recognition.}} We recruit ten users (all students or staff at our institution, 7 female/3 male) and record a 10-minute trace of indoor human activity from each user.
-The users are given an option of conducting six activities \blue{-- sitting, standing still, lying, walking, going up the stairs and going down the stairs --} at their leisure.
-We use a Samsung Galaxy M21 smartphone attached to the user’s waist in the portrait orientation with the screen facing forward.
-The trace contains timestamped accelerometer and gyroscope sample taken at 50Hz.
-In our evaluation we use these traces to examine how Mobiprox adapts mobile DL approximation in an unscripted situation.
-In addition, in parallel to trace collection the phone runs an actual adaptation algorithm and approximated network inference.
-This is done to assess whether real-time approximation is feasible on a consumer-grade mobile device.
+\blue{ \textbf{Live smartphone-based human activity recognition.} We recruit ten users (all students or staff at University of Ljubljana, 7 female/3 male) to perform a 10-minute experiment during which they are given an option of conducting six activities -- sitting, standing still, lying, walking, going up the stairs and going down the stairs.
+Unlike with the lab-based studies, such as~\cite{anguita2013public}, the order and the duration in which the activites were to be performed, was not in any way prescribed in our experiment.
+A Samsung Galaxy M21 smartphone, in the portrait orientation with the screen facing forward, was attached to each user's waist.
+The phone sampled accelerometer and gyroscope at 50Hz, and ran Mobiprox for live on-device inference of human activity using dynamically approximated neural network.
+The model used was \mnUci{} pre-trained on UCI-HAR dataset without any further re-training.
+Finally, accelerometer and gyroscope samples were stored and re-ran through a non-approximated \mnUci{} model to obtain the baseline activity prediction ({\blue{the output of the non-approximated model is not the ground truth, as due to the unscripted nature of the experiment we do not know the exact activity a user performed at a given moment}}).